oceanplacid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world prints "Hello, World" to the screen 1-confused_smiley prints confused emoji on the screen 2-hellofile displays the content of /etc/passwd file
+0-hello_world prints "Hello, World" to the screen 1-confused_smiley prints confused emoji on the screen 2-hellofile displays the content of /etc/passwd file 3-twofiles displays the contents of the /etc/passwd and /etc/hosts files